Understanding input types in Shortcuts on Mac

 You can specify which input types the shortcut can accept.
 The default input type is Any, which allows the shortcut to appear in any app.

 When you change input types, the shortcut appears only in apps that share the specified type of content.
 For example, a shortcut that accepts only URLs appears when you run the shortcut from Safari, but does not appear when you run the shortcut from Photos.
 Shortcuts that don’t work with the current app are hidden.

-Tip: Specify an input type for each of your shortcuts so that your share sheet is organised when opened.
+Tip: Specify an input type for each of your shortcuts so that your share sheet is organized when opened.

 The following table lists supported input types.

 Image files, including images from apps and on the web, as well as photos shared from the Photos app